-6.1 The Commissioner may appoint a deputy ("Deputy PFCC") to exercise their functions, with the exception of those detailed in paragraph 5.1 a-k.
+- 6.1 The Commissioner may appoint a deputy ("Deputy PFCC") to exercise their functions, with the exception of those detailed in paragraph 5.1 and 7.2(a). - 6.2 With the exception of the functions detailed in paragraph 5.1 and 7.2(a) the Deputy PFCC has the power to exercise all of the functions of the Commissioner. - 6.3 The Deputy PFCC may arrange for any other person to exercise any function of the Commissioner which is exercisable by the Deputy PFCC, with the exception of:

-- 6.2 With the exception of the functions detailed in paragraph 5.1 a-k the Deputy PFCC has the power to exercise all of the functions of the Commissioner. - 6.3 The Deputy PFCC may arrange for any other person to exercise any function of the Commissioner which is exercisable by the Deputy PFCC, with the exception of: - a) The function of determining the Commissioner's priorities and objectives for the purpose of the Fire and Rescue Plan and the Fire and Rescue Statement. - b) The function of attendance at a meeting of the Police, Fire and Crime Panel for Essex in compliance with a requirement by the Panel to do so. - c) The function of appointing a local auditor under section 7 of the Local Audit and Accountability Act 2014. - d) The function of deciding whether to enter into a liability limitation agreement under section 14 of the Local Audit and Accountability Act 2014.
+- a) The function of determining the Commissioner's priorities and objectives for the purpose of the Fire and Rescue Plan and the Fire and Rescue Statement. - b) The function of attendance at a meeting of the Police, Fire and Crime Panel for Essex in compliance with a requirement by the Panel to do so. - c) The function of appointing a local auditor under section 7 of the Local Audit and Accountability Act 2014. - d) The function of deciding whether to enter into a liability limitation agreement under section 14 of the Local Audit and Accountability Act 2014. - e) The function of approving the People Strategy. - f) The function of approving the staff Code of Conduct. - g) The function of approving the Staff Disciplinary and Grievance Policies. - h) The function of approving the Complaints and Compliments and Whistleblowing Policies. - i) The function of approving the Anti-Fraud and Corruption Strategy.